rebelsky/csc151/outlines/bodies/project-1.md

   to improve their images.
 * The group will talk about design principles and the feelings they were trying to evoke.
-* THe next 'volunteer' will ask the group one question.
+* The next 'volunteer' will ask the group one question.